Northrop JB-1 Bat: JB-10

 With the successful USAAF flights of JB-2, and the inadequate performance of the GE B-1, the JB-1 program was reoriented towards pulsejet propulsion before the attempted first flight of the JB-1A.
 The remaining JB-1s were modified or completed as JB-10 missiles.
 The JB-10 was a radical redesign of the vehicle.
 A single PJ31-1 as was used on the JB-2 replaced the two troublesome B-1s.
 The explosives were buried in the wing instead of being in nacelles.
 Only the guidance electronics was left essentially unchanged.
-A new and much improved telmetry system was added.
+A new and much improved telemetry system was added.
 Testing of the JB-10 began in early 1945 and achieved only two partially successful flights out of 10 attempts.
-The longest flight of a JB-10 was only 26 miles on April 13, 1945.
-That short flight was ended by longitudinal instability which was a persistent problem of JB-10.
+The longest flight of a JB-10 was only 26 miles on 13 April 1945.
+That short flight was ended by longitudinal instability which was a persistent problem of the JB-10.
 The JB-10 cost $55,425 each to build while the JB-2 cost $8,620 each.
 As a competitor to the JB-2 the JB-10 was not a contender.
 The Northrop program's priority had already been reduced in November 1944.
 In March 1946 the JB-10 program was terminated.